Running with a cold? Should you do it? Can you possibly avoid it with my immune boosting tips? And what about if it’s more than a sniffle??

 - Fatigued?
 If nothing else is bothering you an easy run might be what the doctor ordered.

+Even Dr’s running tests on sick runners, were surprised to see that really they were totally ok to exercises.
 “I was surprised their lung function wasn’t impaired,” Dr. Kaminsky, exercise physiologist at Ball State said.
 “I was surprised their overall exercise performance wasn’t impaired, even though they were reporting feeling fatigued.”

 As a runner there are times where recovery is every bit as key to the training process and getting yourself out the door when motivation is lagging.
 If your body is begging for rest, then let go of the stress of missing a few runs and recover so that you can return 100%.Answering the age old question --- Should I Workout When Sick? #health Click To Tweet